A Quarter For Your Thoughts on Inconveniencing Your Customers

 Disclosure: We’re big fans of ALDI.

 The German-based grocer sells mostly private-branded food items in clean, no-frills stores.
-Shoppers bring their own bags or pay for paper or plastic bags at checkout.
-The shopping carts are locked up, outside the store entrance.
-To unlock a cart costs a quarter –it’s just a deposit, fully refunded when you return the cart, but honestly, it’s kind of a hassle.
+Shoppers bring their own bags or pay for paper or plastic bags at checkout – and this isn’t a new greenwashing ploy; it’s a cost-cutting measure that’s been in place for years.
+Similarly, the shopping carts are locked up outside the store entrance.
+It costs a quarter to unlock a cart.
+It’s just a deposit, fully refunded when you return the cart, but honestly, it’s kind of a hassle.

 And ALDI shoppers don’t seem to mind.

 Yes, we’re talking about shopping in the 21st century, when convenience is king.
-When online grocery orders are delivered to your door, and boxes from meal-prep companies are popping up on porches in even middle-class neighborhoods.
+When you can pick up groceries in the parking lot without getting out of your car; or have online grocery orders are delivered to your door; and when boxes from meal-prep companies are popping up on porches in even modest neighborhoods.
 When standing outside to unlock a grocery cart seems more than quaint.
-In fact, it’s a bit of a hassle.
+In fact, it’s a bit of an inconvenience.

 It’s pretty obvious that ALDI isn’t competing with convenience-crazy, SKU-heavy superstores or even large regional grocers.
 It’s also clear ALDI has a very loyal following.